cerb/cerb.github.io/_guides/webhooks/custom-api.md

 ---
 title: Build and authenticate a custom API using webhook portals
-excerpt: "Use automations and webhooks to build a custom API endpoint for your integrations.
-For instance, you can enrich data by combining multiple data queries into a single request.
-This moves complexity to Cerb rather than your client-side code."
+excerpt: This webpage provides a comprehensive guide on building and authenticating a custom API using webhook portals in Cerb.
+summary: 'This webpage provides a comprehensive guide on building and authenticating a custom API using webhook portals in Cerb.
+It covers the process of enabling the webhooks plugin, importing the necessary package, and testing the API endpoint using three different authentication methods: API Key, OAuth2 Token, and HMAC Signature.
+  Each method is explained in detail, including how to simulate requests from the automation editor, test using curl, and implement in your application.
+The guide also discusses the importance of protecting against replay attacks and provides code examples for generating HMAC signatures.
+Additionally, it offers instructions on extending the custom API by creating automation functions for each endpoint and managing permissions through a policy tab.
+This resource is ideal for developers looking to integrate Cerb with other applications while ensuring secure and efficient API interactions.'
+permalink: /guides/webhooks/custom-api/
 layout: integration
 topic: Webhooks
 jumbotron:
   title: Build and authenticate a custom API using webhook portals
   tagline: ""
   breadcrumbs:
-  -
-    label: Resources &raquo;
+  - label: Resources &raquo;
     url: /resources/
-  -
-    label: Guides &raquo;
+  - label: Guides &raquo;
     url: /resources/guides/
-  -
-    label: Webhooks &raquo;
+  - label: Webhooks &raquo;
     url: /resources/guides/#webhooks
 ---